francoisdevlin/devlinsf-clojure-utils/docs/map-utils.markdown

 Namespace: lib.devlinsf.map-utils

 This is a collection of map utility functions that I use when manipulating map data.
 Since much of clojure is designed around manipulating a list of tuples, I find these very handy.
-First, we will look at transforming a map.
-Then we'll take a look at project a map, followed by pivoting over a list of tuples.
+This documentation reviews how to do the following things.

+* transforming a map
+* projecting a map
+* marshalling a map
+* joining map lists
+* pivoting map lists

 #Tranforming a map